D7460N/easter/docs/03_basics/blocking.md

 - Note your starting and ending position in your script.
 - Ask if you're unsure about direction.
 - Be patient — blocking may change as scenes evolve.

-> “But everything should be done in a fitting and orderly way.” — *1 Corinthians 14:40*